LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

    and realm.
 Note: the ``email`` and ``real_name`` fields are not utilized at this time.

-.. method:: addUserToGroup(userid::integer, groupid::integer)
+.. member:: security_registry->addUserToGroup(userid::integer, groupid::integer)

    This method is utilized to add a user to a group.
 Both user and group must be indicated by their integer ids.

-.. method:: checkUser(username::string, password::string, -realm::string = 'Lasso Security')
+.. member:: security_registry->checkUser(username::string, password::string, -realm::string = 'Lasso Security')

    This method will authenticate the given username and password and will return user's record if it succeeds.
 The return value will be a map containing keys